 This course explores the role of assessment in understanding young children's learning and development.
-It conceptualizes assessment as an ongoing, collaborative process of gathering and interpreting evidence about children's behaviors and the social/physical environment to make decisions regarding services and supports for young children with disabilities or developmental delays.
-Includes 10-15 hours of fieldwork.
+It conceptualizes assessment as an ongoing, collaborative process of gathering and interpreting evidence

 SPED 5000K - Introduction to Inclusive Education

 An introduction to the multiple meanings of inclusive education as employed in both national and international contexts.
 Specific attention is paid to school structure, legislative mandates in support of inclusive education, collaborative problem-solving relationships among educators (general and special), students, and families in designing and modeling inclusive pedagogies and practices for diverse learners.
 We will examine historical contexts, shifting societal beliefs, and subsequent educational theories that have led to an increased emphasis on inclusion and the merits of collaborative education to serve students with disabilities in more integrated contexts.
 The course includes: an overview of inclusive education, student characteristics; diverse approaches to pedagogical practice; models of collaboration, including collaborative team teaching (CTT); classroom management; and assessment and utilization of assistive instructional technologies.
 Matriculation in School of Education program required.